jeanmarie-dormoy/Dormoy_WS_extension/README.md

 Version 1.0__ via:
 https://www.microsoft.com/en-us/download/details.aspx?id=27165

+__For the extensions, I developed a better winform Client and a new ServiceTourism__

+#### Notes about the new Winform Client
+I used __Bing Map WPF control__ instead of using webbrowser.
+This allowed to display all the segments of an itinerary.

 #### Notes about ServiceTourism:

 - We only compute tourism itinerary with the coordinates of the different